scglenn/PySNAC/README.md

   AdaFruit 16x2 LCD
 - Hardware: https://www.adafruit.com/product/1110
 - Library: https://github.com/adafruit/Adafruit_Python_CharLCD
+#### It is important to note that the I2C bus must be enabled on your Pi to use the LCD, to do so:
+- Run sudo raspi-config
+- Use the down arrow to select 9 Advanced Options.
+- Arrow down to A7 I2C .
+- Select yes when it asks you to enable I2C.
+- Also select yes when it tasks about automatically loading the kernel module.
+- Use the right arrow to select the <Finish> button.
+- Select yes when it asks to reboot.

 ## Software Requirements and Setup
 Make sure to have Python3 and Pip3 installed.